copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - New function invalid_obj_material(), used only by other object material functions to check for a specific otyp-to-material invalidity. valid_obj_material remains the main function accessible outside mkobj.c.
+- New macro livelog_mon_nam(), which is a wrapper around x_monnam() specifically suppressing hallucination so that livelogs don't print a hallucinatory monster.